YunhuiDong/dsci510_fall2025_final_project/README.md

 ### 2. Create a .env File for API Keys
-Create an account and get an api from this website: https://coinmarketcap.com/charts/fear-and-greed-index/ Create a file named .env in the project root directory:
+Create an account and get an api from this website: https://coinmarketcap.com/charts/fear-and-greed-index/ Create a file named .env in the project src directory:
 ```bash
 touch .env
 ```